Patrick McClure

-Patrick Joseph McClure, AO (born 18 March 1949) advises governments on welfare reform, social policy, charity regulation and impact investment.
-He is a company director and a former chief executive officer of Mission Australia and the Society of St Vincent de Paul (NSW/ACT).
+Patrick Joseph McClure, AO (born 18 March 1949) is an Australian executive who advises governments on welfare reform, social policy, charity regulation and impact investment.
+He is a company director and a former chief executive officer of Mission Australia and the Society of Saint Vincent de Paul (NSW/ACT).

 Education and early career

-McClure was born in Auckland, New Zealand and migrated with his family to Australia at age 14 years.
+McClure was born in Auckland, New Zealand and migrated with his family to Australia at age 14.
 He commenced his secondary education at St Peter's College, Auckland and completed it at Waverley College, Sydney.
 In 1968, he joined the Franciscans (Order of Friars Minor), was ordained a priest in 1975 and resigned from the ministry in 1977.
 He then pursued a career in the social purpose sector.

 He was a director of Amnesty International (1978–1988), working with refugees and coordinating global campaigns against human rights abuses.
 He was founder and chair of Second Harvest (Australia), a social enterprise providing low cost food to people on low income (1978–1989), and awarded a Churchill Fellowship (1989) to study social enterprises in the US, Canada and the UK.

-He worked as director of Migrant Services and area manager, Social Work, in the Department of Social Security (now the Department of Social Services) in Perth and Sydney (1985–1991).
+He worked as director of Migrant Services and area manager, Social Work, in the Department of Social Security in Perth and Sydney (1985–1991).

 McClure has a Master of Arts (Public Policy) from Murdoch University, WA (1987–1991), and a Bachelor of Social Work (Distinction) from Curtin University, WA (1978–1981).
 He also has a Diploma in Theological and Pastoral Studies from Yarra Theological Union, Vic (1975).
-He is a Graduate Member of the Australian Institute of Company Directors (AICD) (2005).